-However, I also advise you not to overdo with it because you’ll ruin your dog’s natural skin moist.
+However, I also advise you not to overdo it because you’ll ruin your dog’s natural skin moist.
 Skin oils help the fur to look shiny and smooth.
-Some shampoos can irritate the Frenchie’s skin and make it dry and dull-looking.
+Some shampoos can irritate Frenchie’s skin and make it dry and dull-looking.
 As one of the worst-case scenarios, I would like to mention developing seborrhea, dandruff, and frizzies.

 Therefore, one of the best solutions for keeping your dog’s fur clean and fresh is to use the following Dry cleaning Foam.
-It is specially crafted to suit sensitive French bulldog’s skin.
+It is specially crafted to suit sensitive French bulldog skin.
 It possesses a natural antibacterial effect, you don’t need to rinse it, and smells wonderful.

 Regular brushing of a dog’s fur presents another important factor to make your dog’s hair look smooth and healthy.
 During winter when Frenchie’s hair becomes thicker, you can use a harder brush for combing his hair.
 The following one might become the right choice for the winter season.
 Click on the image to see the price and where you can buy it.

-When we talk about brushing a Frenchie’s coat during summertime, you can use some softer dog brush or glove.
+When we talk about brushing a Frenchie’s coat during summertime, you can use a softer dog brush or glove.
 The following glove has dozens of soft silicone pins that will not hurt the dog’s skin.
 It’s also good for reaching all Frenchie’s body parts such as armpits.

-It prevents skin from skin inflammation, redness, and reduces itching.
+It prevents skin from skin inflammation, and redness, and reduces itching.
 Note that itching can lead to severe health issues such as pododermatitis, blisters, and wounds.

 Another step presents telling your dog praise words and giving him treats.
 You should practice the routine of bathing gradually and increase the time spent in the water until you succeed to do the bathing.
 Using lukewarm water is essential because a dog’s skin is different from ours.
 Bathwater should never be hotter than what you’d run for a human baby.